mucsci-students/2020sp-420-ProjectZero/USAGE.md

               editMethod:          changes the name of the method to the specified new name
               editField:           changes the name of the field to the specified new name
               list:                displays all class names
-              save:                saves class information to the specified file path
+              save:                saves project information to the specified file path
-              load:                loads class information from the specified file path
+              load:                loads project information from the specified file path
+              help:                can either show all command information or information about a specific command
+              png:                 saves the project as a png file

 # GUI usage: